TrinhNKL/Seattle_Airbnb_Data_Analyst/README.md

 ## Installation <a name="installation"></a>

-There are some neccessary library nees to install such as: numpy, pandas, matplolib, seaborn.
+There are some neccessary library nees to install such as: numpy, pandas, matplolib, seaborn, wordcloud.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>